-The operation lasts approximately 60-90 minutes.
-You will usually be in hospital for about 1 - 2 days after your operation.
-Following your surgery, you will be in a sling for the first couple of days - until the nerve block wears off.
+The operation lasts approximately 90 minutes.
+You will usually be in hospital for about 2 - 3 days after your operation.
+Following your surgery, your arm will be in a sling for 24-48 hours.
 This is for comfort only and you may take it off as you wish.
 It is advisable to use the sling in crowded places for the first 3 weeks.

-You will NOT be allowed to push yourself up from chairs using the operated arm for the first 6 weeks
+You will NOT be allowed to push yourself up from chairs using the operated arm for the first 6 weeks (after that, you will be allowed to do anything you like!).